PTyler255/3410-mapReduce/README.md

 from the computer lab so I can't tesk on multiple machines If given the chance, I will also add mutex because I completely forgotten about that!

+If you want working Part 2 code, it is under the commit message of "Part 2" on April 28